confluentinc/librdkafka/CONTRIBUTING.md

 ## Editor

-Using Visual Studio code to develop on `confluent-kafka-js`.
+Using Visual Studio code to develop on `confluent-kafka-javascript`.
 If you use it you can configure the C++ plugin to resolve the paths needed to inform your intellisense.
 This is the config file I am using on a mac to resolve the required paths:

 `c_cpp_properties.json`
 ```